Code-Institute-Submissions/Jakejamesreid-Media-Reviewer/readme.md

 ### Implement API for movies
 Thye current implementation only has an API for searching video games and not for movies.
 A future update would be to add this functionality to movies as well.

+### Implement pagination on the listings page
+Currently the listings page only displays 20 posts.
+In the future pagination would be added so the user could view the next 20 posts

+### Implement Data filtering
+Display posts by genre, release date, etc

 ---